openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

 **[mindplusplus: Finding the Fastest Filesystem, 2011 Edition](http://mindplusplus.wordpress.com/2011/02/02/finding-the-fastest-filesystem-2011-edition/)**

 In my [previous report](http://mindplusplus.wordpress.com/2008/07/14/finding-the-fas/) about journaling filesystem benchmarking using dbench, I observed
-        that a properly-tuned system using XFS, with the deadline I/O scheduler, beat both Linuxâ€™s ext3 and IBMâ€™s JFS.
-A lot has changed in the three years since I posted that report, so itâ€™s time to do a new round of tests.
+        that a properly-tuned system using XFS, with the deadline I/O scheduler, beat both Linux’s ext3 and IBM’s JFS.
+A lot has changed in the three years since I posted that report, so it’s time to do a new round of tests.
 Many bug fixes, improved kernel lock management, and two new filesystem (btrfs and ext4) bring some new configurations to test.

-Once again, Iâ€™ll provide raw numbers, but the emphasis of this report lies in the
+Once again, I’ll provide raw numbers, but the emphasis of this report lies in the
         relative performance of the filesystems under various loads and configurations.
 To this end, I have normalized the charted data, and eliminated the raw numbers on the Y-axes.
-Those who wish to run similar tests on their own systems can download a tarball containing the testing scripts; Iâ€™ll provide the link to the tarball at the end of this report. (...)
+Those who wish to run similar tests on their own systems can download a tarball containing the testing scripts; I’ll provide the link to the tarball at the end of this report. (...)

 ### Reviews and Essays

 **
         [Joe Brockmeier:
-          One year after Novellâ€¦](http://dissociatedpress.net/2011/02/02/one-year-after-novell/)
+          One year after Novell…](http://dissociatedpress.net/2011/02/02/one-year-after-novell/)
       **

-Iâ€™m usually big on milestones â€” anniversaries, birthdays, holidays, etc. But it wasnâ€™t
+I’m usually big on milestones — anniversaries, birthdays, holidays, etc. But it wasn’t
-        until I was going to bed last night that it hit me: Itâ€™s been a year since I left Novell and started working for myself full-time.
-Hereâ€™s how itâ€™s going so farâ€¦ (read on if youâ€™re interested, but this is mostly full of personal stuff so feel free to skip down to some of the more interesting stuff on technology if you likeâ€¦)
+        until I was going to bed last night that it hit me: It’s been a year since I left Novell and started working for myself full-time.
+Here’s how it’s going so far… (read on if you’re interested, but this is mostly full of personal stuff so feel free to skip down to some of the more interesting stuff on technology if you like…)

 My last day with Novell was January 31st, 2010.
 Pretty much exactly two years after I
         started with the company (February 1st, 2008).
 I put in notice about two weeks before that, but had been considering quitting long before.
-Iâ€™m not going to go into a lot of backstory here, but the long and short of it was that after two years the job was not what I wanted to be doing.
-Some jobs you can do whether your heart is in them or not (I worked at a car seat factory for three and a half years, and I donâ€™t think my heart was ever in thatâ€¦), but community management is something that you need to be all-in for. (...)
+I’m not going to go into a lot of backstory here, but the long and short of it was that after two years the job was not what I wanted to be doing.
+Some jobs you can do whether your heart is in them or not (I worked at a car seat factory for three and a half years, and I don’t think my heart was ever in that…), but community management is something that you need to be all-in for. (...)

 **